mpnally/Terrifically-Simple-JSON/README.md

 references to them [and perhaps some rules for operators that can be performed on them, but JSON does not have operators].
 JSON has built-in support for the reference languages for numbers, booleans and strings.
-Lacking a built-in reference language for other datatypes, we're forced to state explicitly which language we're using.
+Lacking a built-in reference language for other datatypes, we must to state explicitly which language we're using, or rely on out-of-band knowledge.
 [RDF/JSON](https://www.w3.org/TR/rdf-json/) uses a version of this idea.